Propheis/COGS-100-Wiki/meeting-3.md

 # For Next Week

-* Finish weekly challenges up to week 6
+* (Kevin) Finish weekly challenges up to week 6
     * Try to use online resources, videos, etc.
-* Take Cognitive Processes from U3 into *new* Unit 4.
+* (Domi) Take Cognitive Processes from U3 into *new* Unit 4.
 Current U4 contents goes into U5.
-* Refactor Logic Assignment according to criteria below
+* (Kevin) Refactor Logic Assignment according to criteria below

 ### Logic Assignment Refactoring
 * Use lecture slides to make the logic assignment more relevant.